Rolling thunder redux.

 HOST: He's ready! [organ music and applause]

-ANNOUNCER [hushed tones]: Our topless nurse Judy is wheeling our Patient into the isolation ward.
+ANNOUNCER [hushed tones]: And now, our topless nurse Judy is wheeling our Patient into the isolation ward.

 HOST: Can you hear me in there?
 Okay, let's shoot him up. [sound of hypodermic needle] Now Patient, you have ten seconds to tell us what you've got, and BEAT THE REAPER! [clock ticking]